reneevanderwalt/marketing-lab/src/blog/please-register-here.md

 5. Different hooks to catch registrations

 Want to know how you can manage these five steps in the Event Module in Dynamics Customer Insights - Journeys (previously Dynamics Marketing)?
 Or do you want help setting up your own events?
 Just give me a message on <a href="https://www.linkedin.com/in/ren%C3%A9e-van-der-walt-89697024/" target="_blank">LinkedIn</a>!

-#### Continue the Event story

-<a href="https://marketing-lab.nl/work/event-marketing-basics">Event Marketing Basics</a>

-<a href="https://marketing-lab.nl/work/urgency-in-event-communications">Why You Need Urgency in Your Event Communications</a>

-<a href="https://marketing-lab.nl/work/social-proof-in-event-communications">Using the Concept of Social Proof in Event Communications</a>

-<a href="https://marketing-lab.nl/work/seven-tips-to-prevent-no-shows">Seven Tips to Prevent No-Shows</a>